persmed/cas-assignment/docs/assignment.toolcalibration.rst

 Tool Calibration
 ################

+This assignment is based on the lecture "Postional Tracking", where you will implement two different ways to calibrate a tool.

 Pivot calibration
 *****************

-Implement the pivot calibration algorithm as discussed in Lecture 4.
+Implement the pivot calibration algorithm as discussed in the "Positional Tracking" lecture.

 Theory
 ======